tap349/tap349.github.io/_posts/2016-03-20-rails-caching.md

 #### event listeners

-still this doesn't apply to event listeners since they are discarded by turbolinks when saving a copy of page to cache (before rendering a new page) and thusly may be safely bound again when page is restored from cache.
+still this doesn't concerns event listeners since they are discarded by turbolinks when saving a copy of the page to cache (before rendering a new page) and thusly may be safely bound again when page is restored from cache.

-it's recommended to avoid using `turbolinks:load` event to add event listeners directly to page elements - use `event delegation` instead to register event listeners once on `document` or `window`.
+it's recommended to avoid using `turbolinks:load` event to add event listeners directly to page elements - use **event delegation** instead to register event listeners once on `document` or `window`.

 > **event delegation** refers to the process of using event propagation (bubbling)